Pennsylvania EV incentives, tax credits and rebates

 Current EV incentives in Pennsylvania

-Vehicle incentives typically include direct financial benefits aimed at reducing the cost of purchasing or leasing an electric vehicle.
+Financial incentives typically include direct financial benefits aimed at lowering the cost of purchasing or leasing an electric vehicle.
 In Pennsylvania, these come in the form of rebates.

 To qualify for the federal program, the vehicle also must weigh up to 14,000 pounds, have a battery capacity of at least 7 kilowatt-hours and have undergone final assembly in North America.
 Additionally, your modified adjusted gross income must be within set limits.